 No one has favorited this theater yet

-The Virginia Theatre was operated by Warner Bros.
+Located on the Boardwalk and Virginia Avenue.
+The Virginia Theatre was opened in 1916.
+It was operated by Warner Bros.
 Circuit Management Corp. in 1941.
 It was later Atlantic City’s premiere theatre that showed roadshow features.
 The theatre had 70mm and steophonic sound equipment.
 The theatre closed in 1973 when the Government purchased the block for future casino development.
 The theater sat empty until it was demolished around 1980.
-The last features that played there were “The Sound Of Music” re-release in 70mm which opened June 27, 1973, followed by “Cabaret” re-release and the last feature to play was “A Touch Of Class” with Glenda Jackson and George Segal.
+The last features that played there were “The Sound Of Music” re-release in 70mm which opened June 27, 1973, followed by “Cabaret” re-release and the last feature to play was “A Touch Of Class” with Glenda Jackson and George Segal in 1973.
 They were scheduled to get the re-release of “Mary Poppins” on August 15, 1973, but didn’t, due to the great success of “A Touch Of Class”.

 A few of the other features that I remember playing there were, “It’s A Mad Mad Mad Mad World”, “The Carpetbaggers”, “Gone With The Wind”, “Sweet Charity”, “Krakatoa East of Java”, “Hello Dolly” (non-roadshow engagement that opened June 24, 1970), and “Fiddler On The Roof”, which was done as a reserved performance format instead of roadshow engagement.

 Just login to your account and subscribe to this theater